TheBastionBot/BastionDocs/install/install-on-docker.md

 rename them to `credentials.yaml` and `configurations.yaml` respectively. https://github.com/TheBastionBot/Bastion/tree/master/settings

-There will be a special section in the `Run on Docker` page.
-For now head onto the next step

 ### Configuring Bastion

-At this stage, we need to configure Bastion.
+At this stage, we are done, Head over to the `Run on docker` page.
+If you plan to use the config files mentioned one step above, keep reading.
+Otherwise head straight to the `Run on Docker` page.

 Head over to the `Configure Bastion` page and once configured, head over to the `Run on Docker` page